ibexa/documentation-developer/docs/releases/updating_ez_platform.md

 ## 4. Update database

 Some versions require updates to the database.
 Look through [the list of database update scripts](https://github.com/ezsystems/ezpublish-kernel/tree/master/data/update/mysql) for a script for the version you are updating to (database version numbers correspond to the `ezpublish-kernel` version).
-If you find one, apply it like this:

-`mysql -u <username> -p <password> <database_name> < vendor/ezsystems/ezpublish-kernel/data/update/mysql/dbupdate-6.7.0-to-6.8.0.sql`

 ??? note "Updating from <1.7"